 Following price weakness observed in the smaller size classes in 2018, price weakness also spread to the large diamond market later that year.
 The market for rough diamonds remained challenging in 2019, with price decreases exceeding those observed in the preceding four years.
 Weaker currencies in diamond consuming markets, challenging polished sales, tightening liquidity in the diamond industry, and lower margins in manufacturing, all contributed to the price weakness in all size classes.
 Following actions taken by producers, stable polished diamond pricing, and a reduction in inventories in the mid-stream, price recovery was observed in late 2019.
-The final quarterly tender of 2019 saw an increase in the average price of goods sold and this market strength continued into the first quarter 2020.
+The final quarterly tender of 2019 saw an increase in the average price of goods sold and this market strength continued into the first quarter of 2020.
 This recovery was largely interrupted, however, by the arrival of the global COVID-19 pandemic early in the second quarter which saw significantly reduced demand owing to travel restrictions and market uncertainty.
 Larger producers reduced production volumes in response, and by mid-year prices had begun to recover.
-Price increases were observed with the final tender of 2020, however, overall prices remained below pre-pandemic prices.
+Price increases observed with the final tender of 2020 continued into 2021 and diamond prices had largely improved to pre-pandemic levels by the end of 2021, owing to strengthening diamond jewelry demand against a backdrop of declining global diamond supply.